 Imrana is an Associate Professor in the Department of Critical Care at MD Anderson Cancer Center.
 Her clinical research interests involve sepsis in cancer patients.
 At MDACC, Imrana chairs the Institutional Sepsis Advisory Committee, and is leading the ‘Sepsis Operational Priority’ for sepsis screening and management.
 Within GSA, she serves as a Board Member, a WSD Steering Committee Member, and is the Coordinator for the GSA Advance Program, which is a coalition of sepsis experts and supporters.

 Konrad Reinhart, Germany

-Konrad is Chairman of the GSA and widely recognized as an international champion of sepsis.
+Konrad is President of the GSA and widely recognized as an international champion of sepsis.
 He is a member of the International Sepsis Forum and the German National Academy of Science Leopoldina and founding president of both the German Sepsis Society and the German Sepsis Foundation.
-His research activities in the field of sepsis and intensive care medicine led to more than 750 peer reviewed publications and the Research Award of the Federal State of Thuringia/Germany.
+His research activities in the field of sepsis and intensive care medicine led to more than 750 peer reviewed publications and the Research Award of the Federal State of Thuringia, Germany.

 Niranjan 'Tex' Kissoon, Canada

 Tex is Vice President of the GSA, past President of the World Federation of Pediatric Critical and Intensive Care Societies, and Vice President Medical Affairs at BC Children’s Hospital and Sunny Hill Health Centre for Children in Vancouver, Canada.
 In 2013, he was awarded the Distinguished Career Award by the AAP for his contribution to the society and discipline.
 He also holds the UBC BC Children’s Hospital Endowed Chair in Acute and Critical Care for Global Child Health.

 Ron Daniels, United kingdom